College football bowl game odds, lines, 2025-26 CFP picks, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-The 2025-26 college football bowl schedule has seen 28 games, including the CFP first round, completed, but the action will continue on Monday.
-Georgia Southern vs. App.
-State (+9.5) gets the spotlight as the lone game, but there are still over a dozen more games to make college football bowl predictions on.
-Upcoming anticipated matchups include Tennessee vs. Illinois (+2.5) and USC vs. TCU (+6.5) on Tuesday, in addition to Michigan vs. Texas (-7.5) on Wednesday.
+A majority of the 2025-26 college football bowls are now in the books, but there's more action coming on Saturday.
+There are four standard bowls on Wednesday with the latest college football odds showing Vanderbilt (-4.5) vs. Iowa in the ReliaQuest Bowl, Duke (-3.5) vs. Arizona State in the Sun Bowl, Texas (-7) vs. Michigan in the Citrus Bowl and Utah (-14.5) vs. Nebraska in the Las Vegas Bowl.
+Those serve as an appetizer for the day's main event, which is the Cotton Bowl CFP quarterfinal matchup between Ohio State (-9.5) and Miami.

-The CFP quarterfinals then begin on New Year's Eve, with the No. 2 Ohio State Buckeyes favored by 9.5 points over the No. 10 Miami Hurricanes in the Cotton Bowl.
-Before locking in any college football bowl picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.
+The CFP lines for New Year's Day are Oregon (-2.5) vs. Texas Tech, Indiana (-7) vs. Alabama and Georgia (-6.5) vs. Ole Miss.
+Before locking in any college football picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.